Kimberly C. Claffy (kc claffy) Professional Biography

 Research

-kc has been studying various Internet research topics since 1990, spanning topology, routing, traffic, economics, and policy.
+kc has been studying various Internet research topics since 1990, spanning topology, routing, traffic, economics, and policy, with a sustained focus on large-scale Internet measurement infrastructure and the security, stability, and resilience of core Internet systems.
 In 1993 she co-authored her first paper on proposed traffic management approaches to deal with congestion, in a paper entitled Mitigating the Coming Internet Crunch.
 In 1994 she published her doctoral dissertation on Internet traffic characterization, using public NSFNET traffic data.
 She established her research career, and a leading organization, in pursuit of rigorous analysis of the best available empirical data to inform our understanding of the Internet as a complex system.
 This pursuit often required developing measurement instrumentation to gather data on the public Internet infastructure.
 A central focus of her contribution is infrastructure for data collection, curation, management, and sharing, including governance models and ethical frameworks to support study of the Internet’s core infrastructure, focused on the health and integrity of the Internet routing, addressing, and naming systems.

 Data Sharing

-- 573 are US academic or government researchers,
+- 421 of those are US academic or government researchers

 Expert testimony and advice